 The Feast Of St. Nicholas

-On December 4, 2016, the first Sunday of Advent, SHSNEPA held the St. Nicholas Hymn Sing at St. Matthew Slovak Lutheran Church in Wilkes-Barre.
+On December 3, 2017, the first Sunday of Advent, SHSNEPA held the St. Nicholas Hymn Sing at Our Lady of Fatima Parish Center, St. Mary's Church of the Immaculate Conception in Wilkes-Barre.
 We are extremely happy to host the annual Slovak Christmas Hymn Sing Along.
 This hymn sing provides us with the opportunity to sing some of our Slovak hymns that we don't sing anymore in our church services.
 We have been told how much people appreciate this hymn sing and the fellowship with others.
 We pray we can continue this tradition for many more years.

 The story GOD’S GIFTS TO THE SLOVAKS tells us God dipped His finger into the water in Paradise’s well and from there He took the most harmonious songs.
 “I am giving you the most beautiful songs in the world.
 When your young girls sing, the birds will stop singing, the stream will chatter, and the hills will jump.
 The song of the girls will turn the land into Paradise.”
 On Sunday, the church resounded with music.

-After greetings from Elaine Palischak, Bernadette Yencha, lead us in song and praise to God; Poslaný Je Anjel, and Príde Kristus Spasiteľ Naš.
+After greetings from Elaine Palischak, SHSNEPA Board Chairman, we raised our voices in song and praise to God; Poslaný Je Anjel, and Príde Kristus Spasiteľ Naš.

 We continued our singing with the: